 - Make the decision that reveals who you really are inside

-Pray to our Heavenly Father stating this is the best decision you know how to make and ask Him to let it be seen for what it is, if wrong then let everyone know and if right then please confirm it.
+Pray to our Heavenly Father stating this is the best decision you know how to make, and ask Him to let it be seen for what it is; if wrong, let everyone know, and if right, please confirm it.
 Only when we are willing to live in the truth will we be free to do what God wants.
 Finding freedom from the tyranny of other people’s opinions is one of the greatest joys of life in Jesus.
 When you live for other people’s approval, you are owned by anyone who chooses to lie about you.
-We are to liberate people from the desire for approval rather than exploit it to get them to “act more Christian”.
+We are to liberate people from the desire for approval rather than exploit it to get them to “act more Christian.”
 Jesus did not come to train a generation of actors but to transform people to live authentically in the world.
-Living authentically is the freedom to be known exactly as we are – strengths and weaknesses rolled into one.
-People who understand God’s heart love this way of life.
+Living authentically is the freedom to be known exactly as we are – strengths and weaknesses rolled into one — people who understand God’s heart love this way of life.
 Less enlightened ones will expend their efforts trying to appear better than they really are.

 Humility is another word for honesty.
 It is not pretending to be other than we are (hypocrisy), but acknowledging the truth about what we are